IBM/universal-connectors/input-plugin/logstash-input-azure-event-hubs/README.md

 ### Meet Azure event hubs
 * Tested versions: 1.4.3
 * Developed by Elastic
 * Configuration instructions can be found on every relevant filter plugin readme page.
-For example: [Azure PostgreSQL](../filter-plugin/logstash-filter-azure-postgresql-guardium#procedure-)
+For example: [Azure PostgresSQL](../../filter-plugin/logstash-filter-azure-postgresql-guardium/README.md#procedure)
-* Supported versions:
+* Supported Guardium versions:
   * Guardium Data Protection: 11.4 and above

 This is a [Logstash](https://github.com/elastic/logstash) input plug-in for the universal connector that is featured in IBM Security Guardium.
 It pulls events from the Azure Event Hub.
 The events are then sent over to corresponding filter plugin which transforms these audit logs into a [Guardium record](https://github.com/IBM/universal-connectors/blob/main/common/src/main/java/com/ibm/guardium/universalconnector/commons/structures/Record.java)  instance (which is a standard structure made out of several parts).
 The information is then sent over to Guardium.
 Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
 If there are no errors, the data contains details about the query "construct".
 The construct details the main action (verb) and collections (objects) involved.